 The Compensation Committee of the Board (the "Compensation Committee") assists the Board in fulfilling its oversight responsibilities respecting the performance and compensation of the executives and the other compensation, equity incentive and related policies of the Company, through which the Company endeavors to attract, motivate and retain the executive talent needed to optimize stockholder value in a competitive environment while facilitating the business strategies and long-range plans of the Company.
 The specific functions and responsibilities of the Compensation Committee are set forth in the written Charter of the Compensation Committee of the Board of Directors of SPAR Group, Inc., Dated (as of) May 18, 2004 (the "Compensation Charter"), approved and recommended by the Compensation Committee and Governance Committee and adopted by the Board on May 18, 2004.
 The Compensation Committee also is given specific functions and responsibilities by and is subject to the Nasdaq Rules and SEC Rules, Sarbanes-Oxley and other applicable law.
-A copy of the Compensation Charter is attached to this Proxy Statement.
-A current copy of the Compensation Charter also is posted and available to stockholders and the public on the Company's web site (www.SPARinc.com).
+A current copy of the Compensation Charter is posted and available to stockholders and the public on the Company's web site (www.SPARinc.com).
 The Compensation Committee reviews and reassesses the Compensation Charter annually and recommends any needed changes to the Board for approval.
-The Compensation Charter was adopted to reflect the recent evolution of the Compensation Committee's informal responsibilities, the recent adoption of Sarbanes-Oxley, and recent changes in Nasdaq Rules, SEC Rules, securities laws and other applicable law pertaining to Compensation committees.
+The Compensation Committee's informal responsibilities, the recent evolution of the Compensation Committee's informal responsibilities, the recent adoption of Sarbanes-Oxley, and recent changes in Nasdaq Rules, SEC Rules, securities laws and other applicable law pertaining to Compensation committees.